HakimeSheikhalishahi/sh-dynamic-form-builder/projects/sh-dynamic-form-builder/README.md

 # Some Features

-- `Ability to define form fields by` [type](#field-types)
+- Ability to define `form fields` by [type](#field-types)
-- `Ability to define as many form arrays with as many fields you want for each`
+- Ability to define as many `form arrays` with as many fields you want for each
-- `Has a config for Add button of form array`
+- Has a config for `Add button` of form array
-- `Ability to define the validation rules and error message of the field and the form array fields as desired`
+- Ability to define the `validation` rules and error message of the field and the form array fields as desired
-- `has a config for form array divider`
+- Has a config for `form array divider`
-- `Ability to define Send, Reset and Cancel buttons with the desired title, color, and order`
+- Ability to define Send, Reset and Cancel `buttons` with the desired title, color, and order
-- `Bootstrap style`
+- `Bootstrap` style

 # Field types